Make Cold Brew Coffee Quickly with the Gourmia Automatic Cold Brewer

 (Optional) Perform Chilling Cycle

-The Gourmia has a chilling cycle that moves your cold brew near the basket of ice in a way that cools the coffee without melting the ice.
+The Gourmia has a chilling cycle that moves your cold brew near the basket of ice, cooling the coffee without melting the ice.
 The cold brew retains its brew strength and gets chilled.

 #1 Swap Coffee Filter Basket with Ice Basket